Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 Format

-Output is Python generators written to CSV files.
+Output is Python generators and may be written to Pandas dataframes, CSV files or other formats for subsequent analysis.

 There are many possible approaches.
 At present, we are running Astrod in the superb Anaconda framework.
 This provides Python and Jupyter out of the box, with support for PyEphem through its own package manager: